 Everyone loves giving their input, and since not everyone will have the chance to do a big toast to the happy couple, give them the chance to write a special note for you.
 Have a note card for each gift titled “Dear newlyweds…” so they can write something for you to admire.
-You can also put a more entertaining twist on this by asking them a specific question, like “What’s the first activity we should try as a couple?”
+You can also put a more entertaining twist on this by asking them a specific question, like “What’s the first activity we should try as a couple?”.

 14. Hold A Raffle

-Everyone is brining the bride and groom excellent gifts for their new life together, so give your guests something in return.
+Everyone is bringing the bride and groom excellent gifts for their new life together, so give your guests something in return.
 The raffle prize can be anything, like a giant gift basket or a gag present.
 You could also let the raffle winner smash the ice sculpture you had made for the wedding—the possibilities are endless!